Official Rules and Regulations

 Everyone who competes in Round 1 must log in to the TopCoder Competition Arena no later than ten minutes prior to the start of the online round.
-All start times will be communicated as Eastern Daylight Time, so contestants in other time zones must adjust accordingly.
-If a coder does not participate, for any reason, in an online round he/she has advanced to, it will be treated as an automatic loss in that round of competition.
+All start times will be communicated as India Standard Time, so contestants in other time zones must adjust accordingly.
+If a coder does not participate, for any reason, in the online round, it will be treated as an automatic loss in that round of competition.

 All competitors who have been invited to compete will be randomly assigned to specific rooms, with up to 10 people in each room.
 TopCoder will determine all room assignments prior to the start of each online round.

 After each round of competition, the top scorers will be identified and will advance to the next round.
 Coder advancement is determined by comparing the total point values from all three phases of the round (see Competition Round Structure) for each coder.
 In order to advance, a coder must finish each round with a positive (i.e., greater-than-zero) point total.
 The structure of the online rounds is as follows:

 Round 1 (online)